chaoss/community-handbook/about/roles-and-responsibilities.md

 ## New Member

 * Attend community and workgroup meetings
-* Register for mailing lists
+* Subscribe to our mailing lists
-* Try to find ways to help
+* Find out ways to contribute
 * Catch up on GitHub and other tools used by CHAOSS
 * See how you can align what you do elsewhere with what goes on in CHAOSS
 * Ask questions about CHAOSS and what is being worked on